romeerez/orchid-orm/packages/docs/src/guide/columns-schema.md

 Remove the column from default selection.
 For example, password of user may be marked as hidden, and then this column won't load by default, only when specifically listed in `.select`.

-Caution: this functionality is not tested yet very well, to be done.
+Caution: `.hidden` functionality is not tested yet very well, to be done.

 `.nullable`